bquarant/wip/_posts/2014-02-04-healing-and-repair.md

 categories: pathology
 ---

-### TODO
-- FOLLOW UP ON STAGES OF HEALING
-- Complete learning objectives

-<span><br></span>

 ### Learning Objectives
+- The major mediators of repair: VEGF, bFGF, TGF-beta, SPARC, angiostatin, thrombospondin
+- The special types of wound healing
+- The purpose of healing and repair, and disadvantages
+- Healing by primary vs. secondary intention
+- Three types of tissue regeneration
+- Three basic ways tissue may heal
-- complete!
+- Abnormal wound healing
+- What gives a healing surgical incision strength
+- Use of CRP and ESR in assessing healing
+- **Definitions**: granuloma, granulation tissue, angiogenesis, scar, keloid, proud flesh, dystrophic calcification, dehiscence, pyogenic granuloma, incisional hernia, cirrhosis

 <span><br></span>

 ### "Healing is not a science but the art of wooing nature"
+- The three basic outcomes after tissue injury: **reconstruction, partial reconstruction, or scar formation**
-- ReconstructioN; regeneration of tissue
+- Reconstruction: regeneration of tissue
 - Partial reconstruction: some regeneration, some scar.
-- Scar formation: clinical significance depends on location (i.e. scar in the heart is instantly fatal vs. superficial skin).
+- Scar formation: clinical significance depends on location (i.e. scar in the heart that is instantly fatal vs. a superficial skin scar).
-- Purposes of repair: stop bleeding, prevent infection, fill in the defect (ie laceration), pull tissue back together (through wound contraction)
+- Purposes of repair: stop bleeding, prevent infection, fill in the defect (e.g., laceration), pull tissue back together (through wound contraction)

 <span><br></span>

 ### Tissue Regeneration
 - The more regeneration, the less scar.
+Cell regeneration is largely under the influence of growth factors.
 - Regeneration depends on tissue type. **Labile** cells have constant turnover and replacement, but a short life span (e.g. bone marrow, epithelium, epidermis). **Stable cells**: able to turn over if stimulated (i.e. bone, hepatocytes). **Permanent cells**: little ability to turn over (i.e. muscle, nerve).
 - Epidermis is labile, but scar formation still?!
 Resolving the paradox: the scar is formed from lower dermal layers!